-Learn to use the Galaxy resource from the Galaxy Team at the Center for Comparative Genomics and Bioinformatics at Pennsylvania State University.
+Learn to use the Galaxy resource from the Galaxy Teams at various institutions.
 Galaxy is an excellent online genome analysis tool that combines the power of existing genome annotation databases with a simple web portal with a variety of tools and algorithms, to enable users to search remote resources, combine data from independent queries, prepare, manipulate and analyze the data using a large suite of analysis tools.
 A history is created for every analysis providing a record ensuring reproducibility of results.
 Galaxy also presents the opportunity to create and share workflows of analysis.

 Recent BioMed Central research articles citing this resource

 Barrero A. Roberto et al., An internet-based bioinformatics toolkit for plant biosecurity diagnosis and surveillance of viruses and viroids.
 BMC Bioinformatics (2017) doi:10.1186/s12859-016-1428-4

 Pigné Sandrine et al., A flavoprotein supports cell wall properties in the necrotrophic fungus Alternaria brassicicola.
 Fungal Biology and Biotechnology (2017) doi:10.1186/s40694-016-0029-3

 Briët J. T. Olivier et al., The effect of small solar powered ‘Bͻkͻͻ’ net fans on mosquito net use: results from a randomized controlled cross-over trial in southern Ghana.
 Malaria Journal (2017) doi:10.1186/s12936-016-1654-2